 Short-Term Gain Vs. Long-Term Value

 Dedicated offshore development teams aren’t the same as outsourced software houses.
 In the latter, developers work simultaneously for a number of different clients.
 With dedicated offshoring, engineers are hand-picked to your specific requirements.
-An integrated development team is 100% focused on the vision of the company and engaged with the product and success of the business.
-The level of talent is so important because it’s about long-term value, collaboration and cultural alignment and not strictly cost optimization and speed of delivery.
+An integrated development team is 100% focused on the company’s vision and engaged with the product and success of the business.
+The level of talent is so important because it’s about long-term value, collaboration, and cultural alignment and not strictly cost optimization and speed of delivery.

 For short-term, project-based requirements, outsourced development can be a great go-to.
 However, for the business resilience and transformation that many are craving in the current climate, the case for the long-term value is what to invest in with a fully integrated team provides.